A group of published UK-based authors and illustrators of picture books, children's and YA.

-YA novelist Zoë Marriott lives on the bleak and windy East coast of Britain, in a house crowded with books, cats, and an eccentric sprocker named Finn (also known as the Devil Hound).
+YA novelist Zoë Marriott lives on the bleak and windy East coast of Britain, in a house crowded with books, cats, and an eccentric spaniel named Ruskin (also known as Trash Puppy).
 Her folklore and fairytale inspired fantasy novels are critically acclaimed and have been nominated for many awards, even winning a few, including a USBBY Outstanding International Book listing for The Swan Kingdom and a Junior Library Guild Selection and the prestigious Sasakawa Prize for Shadows on the Moon.
-In 2015 the release of Frail Human Heart will complete her epic urban fantasy trilogy, The Name of the Blade, a tale of Kitsune, Kami and katanas.
+Her most recent novel, Barefoot on the Wind, a Feminist retelling of Beauty & the Beast, won the Hillingdon Book Award.
 Zoë is proud to be represented by Nancy Miles of the Miles Stott Children’s Literacy Agency.

 Shadows have fallen across the beautiful and lush Kingdom.
 The queen was attacked by an unnatural beast, and the healing skills of her daughter, Alexandra, cannot save her.
 Too soon the widowed king is spellbound by a frightening stranger – a woman whose eyes reflect no light.
 In a terrifying moment, all Alexandra knows disappears, including her beloved brothers, leaving her banished to a barren land unlike her own. (more)

 “An engrossing fantasy story told with a lyrical, emotive style.
 An enjoyable slow read for nights curled up on the sofa.” — Natasha Ngan, author of The Elites